 2. Before beginning the official process of guardianship, many courts require an initial investigation.
-This investigation must state that:
+This investigation must:

-- The mental and physical limitations of the individual who requires guardianship
+- State the mental and physical limitations of the individual who requires guardianship.

-3. Once the initial investigation has been carried out, an official file is submitted.
-In Michigan, this file is given to Probate Court in the person’s designated county.
+3. Once the initial investigation has been conducted, an official file is then submitted.
+In Michigan, filing is required in Probate Court of the person’s designated county.

-4. After the form is submitted, information to support your claim to guardianship must be gathered and organized.
+4. After officially filing, information to support your claim to guardianship must be gathered and organized.
 This information includes:

-- The basic contact information for the individual including their name, address, phone number, and birthday
+- The basic contact information for the individual, including their name, address, phone number, and date of birth.

-- The basic information for any other parties interested or qualified for guardianship.
-These parties can include designated powers of attorney, spouse, children, siblings, and the state appointed ward.
+- The basic information for any other parties interested in or qualified for guardianship.
+These parties can include designated powers of attorney, a spouse, children, siblings, and the state appointed ward.